Read our 2019 Report Card for McBath.

 The chart is based on the bills McBath has sponsored and cosponsored from Jan 6, 2015 to Mar 26, 2020.
 See full analysis methodology.

 Lucy McBath sits on the following committees:

-McBath was the primary sponsor of 1 bill that was enacted:
+McBath was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 McBath sponsors bills primarily in these issue areas:

 Some of McBath’s most recently sponsored bills include...